ljthink/zynq_tdc/README.md

 TDCServer2.c: Linux-based C program for the Zynq ARM core.
 Communicates with the TDC channels via "mmap" system call.
 Addresses are set in the Addres Editor of the TDCsystem project.\
 PLclock script: Contains bash commands for lowering the PL clock frequency from 125 to 100 MHz.
 Has to be executed before TDC implementation.\
 TDCgui3.mlapp: MATLAB App Designer graphical user interface application

+*figs*\
+Various figures and schematics of the TDC design, ordered hierarchically from the system down to individual component level.